Lost Pets

 One of the worst things that can happen to a devoted dog lover, is for their precious friend to go missing.

-If you are unlucky enough to lose your dog there is a very good chance of being reunited with him/her if you do all of the things below.
+If you are unlucky enough to lose your dog there is a very good chance of being reunited with them, and if they are microchipped the chances increase.

-Phone all the dog wardens in your area.
+Phone the dog warden in your area.
 If a dog is found straying they will often be called to pick up the dog and they keep records of any that they find.
 They are legally responsible for stray dogs, and have to keep them for 7 days before rehoming them, passing them on to rescue centres, or possibly even euthanizing them.
 Don’t just call once, do it daily until your pet is found.
 Remember that dogs can cover a great distance if they are in a new area, panicked, or frightened, so please don’t just contact your nearest warden.
-Dog warden contact numbers for Merseyside are –
+Dog warden contact can be found via your local council websites.

 Contact rescue centres in your surrounding areas.
 Don’t just call the nearest ones, you should also try ones further afield.
-Local rescue centres often have contact numbers for other centres but this Dogpages link provides a good starting point for local rescues –
+Local rescue centres often have contact numbers for other centres.
+You can also use the Association of Dogs & Cats Homes webpage to search by postcode area.

 Contact Dog Lost at https://www.doglost.co.uk/ they will make a poster for you and the area coordinator will be able to help.
 They are a nationwide organization and are very experienced.